CRMSB/PAPER_subspace_MESE/docs/src/convert.md

 ## Conversion from Bruker dataset to MRIReco.jl object

-After acquisition, you can convert the Bruker dataset to an `RawAcquisitionData` with the function spectific function ` RawAcquisitionData_MESE(b::BrukerFile)`.
+After acquisition, you can convert the Bruker dataset to a `RawAcquisitionData` with the specific function ` RawAcquisitionData_MESE(b::BrukerFile)`.
 Conversion is mostly performed with MRIReco/MRIBase and MRIFiles functions.

 We need to import them first :